 On (date), you called your supervisor and reported that you were sick and could not come to work.
 On that same day, you (describe activity that caused concern regarding abuse or misuse of sick leave).

 You are hereby reminded that sick leave may be used only for the reasons listed in State Personnel System Rule R2-5A-B603(A), a copy of which is enclosed for your reference.
 Abuse or misuse of sick leave can result in discipline up to and including dismissal.

 You are advised that for the next (period of time), sick leave requests will not be granted unless accompanied by medical certification that your absence was for one of the reasons set forth in State Personnel System Rule R2-5A-B603(A).
 Such medical certification will not be placed in your personnel file and will be shared only with those individuals who have a need to know.
 A copy of the medical certification form is enclosed.

+Sincerely,

+(Name of Approving Authority) (Title)

-cc: Supervisor's File
+- cc: Supervisor's File

-Enc.: R2-5A-B603(A)
+- Enc.: R2-5A-B603(A) CertificationForm

+Medical Certification for Sick Leave

+I, , he reby certify that was

+Healthcare Provider Employee

+absent from work on to due to: